FreeTTSFreeTTS

 Which mode should I start in?

-Single.
+Single voice.
 It has the gentlest learning curve — type text, pick a voice, hit Generate.
-Most users only need Single to find their preferred voice and pacing.
-Move on to Dialogue when you need multiple characters, Timeline when you want to chain clips, and Audiobook when your project is too long for Single's 25,000-char cap.
+Most users only need Single voice to find their preferred voice and pacing.
+Move on to Dialogue when you need multiple characters, and add renders to the Timeline when you want to chain several clips into one file.
+Per-render caps: free 1,000 · PRO 10,000 · Creator 25,000 characters.

-Does Single tab go through my monthly character budget?
+Does Single voice go through my monthly character budget?

 Dialogue made one MP3 with all speakers.
 Can I get the per-speaker files separately?

-Can I use SSML markup in Single tab too?
+Can I use SSML markup in Single voice too?

 What's the difference between HD voices and DragonHD voices?

-HD voices (like en-US-Aria:HDLatestNeural) are higher-bitrate versions of standard neural voices — same expressive control via mstts:express-as, just better audio quality.
-DragonHD voices (like en-US-Andrew:DragonHDLatestNeural) are a newer-generation model from Microsoft that automatically reads emotion from the text itself.
+HD voices (like en-US-Aria:HDLatestNeural) are higher-bitrate versions of standard neural voices.
+Same expressive control via mstts:express-as tags, just better audio quality.
+DragonHD voices (like en-US-Andrew:DragonHDLatestNeural) are our newest-generation tier and automatically read emotion from the text itself.
 You write "She gasped in horror" and DragonHD delivers it dramatically without you needing the terrified style.
-The catch: DragonHD rejects mstts:express-as tags entirely, so manual style control is gone.
-Use HD when you want explicit control; use DragonHD when you want natural delivery from natural writing.
+The catch: DragonHD ignores mstts:express-as tags entirely, so manual style control is gone.
+Use HD when you want explicit control.
+Use DragonHD when you want natural delivery from natural writing.

 Why does my style tag get ignored?

-Three common reasons.
+Five common reasons.
 First, your voice doesn't support that style — only certain voices have specific styles (the Studio chip picker shows what your selected voice supports).
-Second, you're on a DragonHD voice, which rejects express-as tags entirely.
-Third, you used the style outside an mstts:express-as wrapper.
-Audiobook auto-wraps the SSML envelope for you, so this only happens if you're writing raw SSML for the API.
+Second, you're on a DragonHD voice, which reads emotion from context and ignores explicit style tags entirely.
+Third, the wrapped span is too short — emotions need at least 3 words to be reliably audible because the voice needs time to transition into and out of the style; single-word emotion wraps often render as neutral.
+Wrap a longer phrase, or bump the intensity slider higher.
+Fourth, the wrap crosses a sentence boundary — every period, exclamation, or question mark resets the voice's prosody, so a single emotion wrap that spans two sentences usually only renders the style on one of them.
+Wrap each sentence separately for the most reliable result.
+Fifth, you used the style outside an mstts:express-as wrapper.
+The Studio's emotion picker wraps the SSML envelope for you, so this only happens if you're writing raw SSML for the API.

 Can I use SSML in the homepage box (not Studio)?